ezzarghili/recaptcha-go/README.md

 // proceed
 ```

-while `recaptchaResponse` is the form value with name `g-recaptcha-response` sent back by recaptcha server and set for you in the form when user answers the challenge
+While `recaptchaResponse` is the form value with name `g-recaptcha-response` sent back by recaptcha server and set for you in the form when a user answers the challenge.

-Both `recaptcha.Verify` and `recaptcha.VerifyWithOptions` return a `error` or `nil` if successful
+Both `recaptcha.Verify` and `recaptcha.VerifyWithOptions` return a `error` or `nil` if successful.

 Use the `error` to check for issues with the secret, connection with the server, options mismatches and incorrect solution.